Death of Felicia Teo: Guilty plea and 26-month jail term

-Ahmad returned to court to submit his guilty plea on 14 October 2022, and on the same day itself, Ahmad was sentenced to 26 months' imprisonment for abandoning Teo's body, stealing her belongings and giving false evidence to the authorities.
+Ahmad returned to court to submit his guilty plea on 14 October 2022, and on the same day, Ahmad was sentenced to 26 months' imprisonment for abandoning Teo's body, stealing her belongings and giving false evidence to the authorities.
 Ahmad's sentence was one month short of the 27-month jail term sought by the prosecution in their closing submissions.
 The DNA results from the American forensic authorities revealed that the skull most likely belonged to Teo.
-Ahmad's 26-month sentence was backdated to the date of his arrest (15 December 2020) and since most of his sentence was inclusive of his period of remand before his bail, Ahmad would be out of prison within a short period of time on remission for good behavior.
-It was revealed before Ahmad's sentencing that during the early morning hours of 30 June 2007 (the date of Teo's death) itself, from Ahmad's account, he and the missing suspect Ragil, as well as Teo were consuming Ecstasy, an illegal drug, and they all slept for six hours before both men woke up to find Teo dead under "unknown circumstances", and it led to them both purchasing tools to dispose of Teo's corpse.
+Ahmad's 26-month sentence was backdated to the date of his arrest (15 December 2020) and since most of his sentence was inclusive of his period of remand before his bail, Ahmad would be out of prison within a short amount of time, on remission for good behavior.
+It was revealed before Ahmad's sentencing that during the early morning hours of 30 June 2007 (the date of Teo's death), from Ahmad's account, he and the missing suspect Ragil, as well as Teo, were consuming ecstasy, an illegal drug, and they all slept for six hours before both men woke up to find Teo dead under "unknown circumstances", which led to them purchasing tools to dispose of Teo's corpse.

-During sentencing, the district court judge admonished Ahmad for callously taking advantage of Teo's death by taking her belongings, and even hid the truth from her friends and family, leaving them unable to find closure.
-The prosecution similarly argued that Ahmad's actions were highly premeditated with a great amount of planning, and his cover-up of Teo's death also caused the unnecessary channelling of resources in the 13-year long fruitless search for 19-year-old Teo, who was actually dead despite being reported missing.
-On the other hand, Ahmad's lawyer Shashi Nathan, who earlier sought a 18-month term of imprisonment, argued that Ahmad was genuinely regretful of his actions but failed to muster sufficient courage to tell the truth for fear of losing his family, life and personally, his reputation and career, and also expressed his intention to apologise to Teo's friends and family for the emotional torture he put them through.
+During sentencing, the district court judge admonished Ahmad for callously taking advantage of Teo's death by taking her belongings and hiding the truth from her friends and family, leaving them unable to find closure.
+The prosecution argued that Ahmad's actions were highly premeditated with a great amount of planning, and his cover-up of Teo's death caused the unnecessary channelling of resources in the 13-year long fruitless search for 19-year-old Teo, who was actually dead despite being reported missing.
+Ahmad's lawyer Shashi Nathan, who earlier sought a 18-month term of imprisonment, argued that Ahmad was genuinely regretful of his actions but failed to muster sufficient courage to tell the truth for fear of losing his family, life, reputation and career, and also expressed his intention to apologise to Teo's friends and family for the emotional torture he put them through.